Mari0-CE/Mari0-Community-Edition/0readme.md

 new random thing: animations now accept names of globints as numinput. it can also take a built-in variable such as marioworld or mariocoincount with the input "g:marioworld" or "g:mariocoincount".
 I think.
 I may also add this to globinttrigger entities.

-tile property #19 (next to foreground): 2x2. this has been added to the portal tiles, since it's no longer hardcoded.

 fix: the lowtime sound can now only play once, usually.

 ...If anything about this is broken, help me fix it, please.